aya-rs/book/docs/book/programs/xdp.md

 The `block_ip` function checks if a given IP address (address) exists in the blocklist.

-As said before, the `try_xdp_firewall` contains the main logic for our firewall, we first retrieve the Ethernet header from the `XdpContext` with the `ptr_at` function, the header is located at the beginning of the `XdpContext`, therefore we use `0` as an offset.
+As said before, the `try_xdp_firewall` contains the main logic for our firewall.
+We first retrieve the Ethernet header from the `XdpContext` with the `ptr_at` function, the header is located at the beginning of the `XdpContext`, therefore we use `0` as an offset.

 If the packet is not IPv4 (`ether_type` check), the function returns `xdp_action::XDP_PASS` and allows the packet to pass through the network stack.

 `ipv4hdr` is used to retrieve the IPv4 header, `source` is used to store the source IP address from the IPv4 header.
-We then compare the IP address with those that are in our blocklist, using the `block_ip` function we created earlier.
+We then compare the IP address with those that are in our blocklist using the `block_ip` function we created earlier.
 If `block_ip` matches, meaning that the IP is in the blocklist, we use the `XDP_DROP` action code so that it doesn't get through the network stack, otherwise we let it pass with the `XDP_PASS` action code.

 Lastly, we log the activity, `SRC` is the source IP address and `ACTION` is the action code that has been used on it.
 We then return `Ok(action)` as a result.